ivanhan0511/ivan-blog/content/post/java-fork-ruoyi-vue-pro.md

 ## II.
 BUSINESS DESIGN {#chapter-2}
 ---
+1. Write down all the details of requirement seriously

+2. Draw UML(work flow)

-Designing the data structure is the most important thing!
-Record the SQL into the `./sql/mysql/`, of course, my choice
+3. Designing the data structure and its relationship on the paper / iPad is the most important thing!

+4. Record the SQL into the `./sql/mysql/`, of course, my personal choice

 With the infra code-auto-generation, most backend and frontend codes can be generated.
-Very helpful and so handy.
+Very helpful and so handy

+## III.
+Controller
+---
-### Controller and input validation
+### A. Input validation

-**NOT** the REST style
+**NOT** the RESTful style

-Good place to convert DO/DTO to VO.
+Btw, considering for the conveniece of frontend, some Good place to convert DO/DTO to VO.
 Especially with java.stream

-### Service
+### B. Outnput convertor
-- [ ] Use MaBatisPlus?
-How does `mall` use pure MaBatis easily to implement?
-- [ ] Simple service, call mapper function directly?
-- [ ] Complicate service, call multiple mapper functions?
-- [ ] What is the data structure(DTO?) in nternal service?
+Like xxxPageRespVO, output the userId and userName at the same time, because it's bad to fetch each userName in the frontend table

+Like xxxRespVO, whether to output either the userId or userName at the same time, depends on the business.
+For this single object line data, frontend could fetch its detail by id easily

+{{< codeblock java >}}
+@Schema(description = "管理后台 - 商品 SPU Response VO")
+@Data
+@ExcelIgnoreUnannotated
+public class ProductSpuRespVO {
+    @Schema(description = "商品状态", requiredMode = Schema.RequiredMode.REQUIRED, example = "1")
+    @ExcelProperty(value = "商品状态", converter = DictConvert.class)
+    @DictFormat(DictTypeConstants.PRODUCT_SPU_STATUS)
+    private Integer status;
+}
+{{< /codeblock >}}
+TODO: 这段注解的机制, 参考java-spring.md文章

+## III.
+SERVICE
+---
+Just work for **BUSINESS** only